Usually in economics, we assume firms are concerned with maximising profit. Higher profit means:

 1. Profit Satisficing

-- In many firms there is separation of ownership and control.
+- In many firms, there is a separation of ownership and control.
 Those who own the company (shareholders) often do not get involved in the day to day running of the company.

 - This is a problem because although the owners may want to maximise profits, the managers have much less incentive to maximise profits because they do not get the same rewards, (share dividends)